Salgado-Andres/Salgado-Information-Matrix/docs/octonionic_convergence_phi0.md

-# Octonionic Convergence Protocol to φ₀
+# Ψ→ℝ²: A Symbolic Homeomorphism

 This protocol simulates how torsional recursion and symbolic non-associativity converge toward the attractor state φ₀ — the zero-state of emergence.
 Each path represents a recursive axis in 8D symbolic space.